giridhar7632/colorScheme/README.md

 ![Visualisation](https://cloud-endlseu6b.vercel.app/0resized.png)

-Until now, you cannot see any colors on the screen.
+You cannot see any colors on the screen.
 Let's now render the `Color.js` component inside for `App.js` component and pass the `colors` array as props.

 ```javascript
 import React, { useState, useEffect } from 'react'